strontic/strontic.github.io/xcyclopedia/library/TeamViewer.exe-DC7A10E3A6F2448FBCBB2E444FA67F70.md

 ## Possible Misuse

 *The following table contains possible examples of `TeamViewer.exe` being misused.
-While `TeamViewer.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `TeamViewer.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --